Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization: Theory

 We can also apply the discrete-CDF parameterization of \eqref{eq:F_discrete_assumption}.
 For any $q \in (0,1)$, if $n \simeq q^{-1} \log(1/\delta)$ and the measurement budgets of the uniform allocation (Equation \ref{eq:unif_budget}) and \succhalv (Equation \ref{eq:succ_halv_loose}) satisfy

-then an arm that is in the best $q$-fraction of arms is returned, i.e. $\widehat{i}/K \approx q $ and $\nu_{\widehat{i}} - \nu_* \lesssim \Delta_{\lceil qK \rceil}$, with probability at least $1-\delta$.
+then an arm that is in the best $q$-fraction of arms is returned, i.e.\ $\hat{\imath}/K \approx q $ and $\nu_{\hat{\imath}} - \nu_* \lesssim \Delta_{\lceil \max\{2,qK\} \rceil}$, with probability at least $1-\delta$.
 Once again we observe a stark difference between uniform allocation and \succhalv, particularly when $\Delta_j^{-\alpha} \ll \Rmax$ for many values of $j \in \{1,\dots,n\}$.

 Armed with Corollary~\ref{cor:succ_halv_rand_arms_finite}, all of the discussion of Section~\ref{sec:theory:guarantees_infinite} preceding Theorem~\ref{thm:hyperband_infinite_main} holds for the finite case ($\Rmax < \infty$) as well.
-Predictably-analogous theorems also hold for the finite horizon setting, but their specific forms (with the $\text{polylog}$ factors) provide no additional incites beyond the sample complexities sufficient for \succhalv to succeed, given immediately above.
+Predictably analogous theorems also hold for the finite horizon setting, but their specific forms (with the $\text{polylog}$ factors) provide no additional insights beyond the sample complexities sufficient for \succhalv to succeed, given immediately above.

-One important thing to note about the budget of \succhalv in the finite horizon setting is that for all sufficiently large $B$ (e.g. $B>3R$) and all distributions $F$ we have that $B$ should scale {\em linearly} with $n \simeq \Delta^{-\beta} \log(1/\delta)$ as $\Delta \rightarrow 0$.
+It is important to note that in the finite horizon setting, for all sufficiently large $B$ (e.g. $B>3R$) and all distributions $F$, the budget $B$ of \succhalv should scale {\em linearly} with $n \simeq \Delta^{-\beta} \log(1/\delta)$ as $\Delta \rightarrow 0$.
 Contrast this with the infinite horizon setting in which the ratio of $B$ to $n$ can become unbounded based on the values of $\alpha,\beta$ as $\Delta \rightarrow 0$.
 One consequence of this observation is that in the finite horizon setting it suffices to set $B$ large enough to identify an $\Delta$-good arm with just constant probability, say $1/10$, and then repeat \succhalv $m$ times to boost this constant probability to probability $1-(\frac{9}{10})^{m}$.
 While in this theoretical treatment of \ouralg we grow $B$ over time, in practice we recommend fixing $B$ as a multiple of $R$ as we have done in Section~\ref{sec:algorithm}.
+The fixed budget version of finite horizon \ouralg is more suitable for practical application due to the constant time, instead of exponential time, between configurations trained to completion in each outer loop.